Managing packages for apps targeting both Windows 8 and Windows 8.1

 In your Windows Store Dashboard, click Edit on the app tile.
 On the Packages page, you’ll be able to upload your new packages.
 The Windows Store Dashboard will automatically detect that these are packages built for Windows 8.1.
 See Resolving package upload errors for help fixing any errors you encounter when submitting packages.

-When you add your packages for Windows 8.1, the listing details from your current app listing will be copied over to the new listing to help you get started.
+When you add your packages for Windows 8.1, the details from your current Windows 8 listing will be copied over to the new listing to help you get started.
 You can review these and make changes as needed for your packages for Windows 8.1.

 Once your app is published, the Windows Store will automatically display the right listing to potential customers.
 Those running Windows 8 will see the listing associated with your Windows 8 packages, along with a note that a version targeting Windows 8.1 is available should they choose to upgrade.
 Customers running Windows 8.1 will see the listing you created for Windows 8.1.